 5. Emphasis on Clean Energy Resources

-Use of Clean energy technologies like solar, wind and geothermal is on the rise these days.
+The use of clean energy technologies like solar, wind, and geothermal is rising these days, and it’s a good thing for the environment.
 Governments of various countries have been providing grants to consumers who are interested in installing solar panels for their homes.
-Undoubtedly, this can go a long way to curb air pollution.
+Undoubtedly, this switch can go a long way to curb air pollution.

 6. Use Energy-Efficient Devices